 I’ve often said no to weddings because they are such a big event, an important day for all concerned and not something one can easily do over should the day go wrong.
+I had to look up the best wedding guest attire, because I wasn’t sure what to wear.
 On this occassion though I saw myself as the “second shooter” more of a back-up photographer so felt a little less pressure.
 Having said that I was still nervous as hell.

 Talk about a baptism of fire, the bride a groom are mixed nationalities.
 The groom Sri Lankin with quite a dark complexion.
 The bride of Asian descent, quite fair.
 Throw in a dark suit and ultra-white wedding gown and you have one weirdly metered scene.
 Where to meter for light in such a set-up was quite hard.